FirebaseExtended/reactfire/docs/quickstart.md

    ```
     2. _Publish_ the rules.

-## 2. In a terminal, create a fresh React app and `cd` into its directory
+## 2. Create a React App

 > Prerequisite: make sure you have [Node.js](https://nodejs.org/en/) installed.

+In a terminal, create a fresh React app in a directory of your choice.

 ```shell
 npx create-react-app myapp